casthub/docs/en/automation-cards.md

 ### Actions

 Once triggered, and given all Conditions have passed, Action Cards are executed.
-These Cards perform certain actions - such as posting a Tweet - and receive any [input](/automation-cards/io) from the Trigger Card that initiated the Automation.
+These Cards perform certain actions - such as posting a Tweet - and receive any <docs-link path="/automation-cards/io">input</docs-link> from the Trigger Card that initiated the Automation.

 ## Creating a Card

-Ensure you have [enabled Developer Tools](/#enabling-developer-features) and then head to the Developers section of the App.
+Ensure you have enabled Developer Tools and then head to the Developers section of the App.
 In here, there is an `Automation Cards` tab where you can create a new Card.

 - **Card Type** - As discussed above, there are 3 types of Automation Cards.
 You must pick **one** for your Card.
 - **Card Key** - Think of this like your Element tag.
 For example, `hello-world`.
 This is unique for all Cards and cannot be changed after creation.